John E. Pillsbury: Biography

 Although Rear Admiral Pillsbury's attainments as a sailor and a fighting man were noteworthy, he is perhaps best known as having been one of the world's foremost geographers and an authority on the Gulf Stream.
 Actively identified with the National Geographic Society for many years, he was president of the society at the time of his death.
 He was buried in Arlington National Cemetery; his wife Florence was buried with him after her death in 1925.

+Admiral Pillsbury was a Veteran Companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.
+He was assigned insignia number 16053.

 Namesakes

 Two U.S. Navy ships have been christened in his honor.
 Pillsbury Sound, the body of water in the U.S. Virgin Islands between St Thomas, St John, and the cays which bound the sound on the North side, is also named in his honor.